chewett/cpp-mutex-testing/README.md

 ./test_dining

-This mostly works to run the dining philosphers problem
+This is used to run the dining philosphers problem.
+Currently there is an issue where it will deadlock if they all pick up one fork at a time.
+This can be fixed by making one person pick up the fork in a different order.
+Currently left as an exercise to the reader